 - Total area - 5.575 M2

-- Total light points operating 4 hours a day - 5.111 lighting points
+- Total light points operating 4 hours a day in 35 years - 5.111 lighting points

 Diego Cuevas, Onyx’s VP Business Development.